-Whether you’re inheriting a team or building one from scratch, being a first-time manager is overwhelming.
+Whether you’re inheriting a team or building one from scratch, being a first-time leader is overwhelming.

 Here are five tips to get you started on your road to success.

-Every manager’s primary function within an organization is to take what the executive team has set out, translate that to their team, and make sure that their teams are successful in creating and executing whatever programs need to exist.
+Every first-time leader’s primary function within an organization is to take what the executive team has set out, translate that to their team, and make sure that their teams are successful in creating and executing whatever programs need to exist.

 For you to be most successful, you need to know what the executives of your company are stating as the business goals.
 Those are the goals that you need to ladder up to no matter what you’re doing.

 Once you get your company goals, you can take those bigger, overarching goals, and figure out how to translate them into a vision and goals for your team.
 And as you get into performance management, you can take a lot of the business outcomes and figure out how you turn those into performance outcomes for your team members.

 Whether you’re building a team from scratch or inheriting a team, setting your expectations with your team members upfront is extremely important.
 Setting expectations is going to be the fundamental benchmark of what you refer to during ongoing performance reviews during the year.

 First, you need to take the business goals that you looked at earlier, figure out how to translate it into your team, and then break down how every member of your team is going to contribute to that goal.

 For example, you have a revenue goal, let’s say $1 million.
 If your team oversees sales then you can say, okay, we’re going to have a pipeline of $5 million potential in revenue.
 And divide that number out by different sales associates, so everyone has a specific number that they can work towards.